Dom Bédos de Celles

-François-Lamathe Dom Bédos de Celles de Salelles (24 January 1709 – 25 November 1779) was a Benedictine monk best known for being a master pipe organ builder.
+François-Lamathe Dom Bédos de Celles de Salelles (24 January 1709 – 25 November 1779) was a French Benedictine monk best known for being a master pipe organ builder.

 Life and work

 He was born in Caux, Hérault, near Béziers, France.
 He was elected to the French Academy of Sciences at Bordeaux and correspondent of the academy at Paris in 1758.

 As a recognized organ-builder, he was called upon to carry out repairs and appraise and advise other organ-builders in many locations across France.

 In 1760 he published La Gnomonique pratique ou l’Art de tracer les cadrans solaires under the patronage of the Jean-Paul Grandjean de Fouchy, Secretary of the Academy of Sciences and an authority in gnomonics and sundials.

 In 1766–78 he published his treatise L'art du facteur d'orgues (The Art of the Organ-Builder), a part of the series Descriptions des Arts et Métiers.
 Dom Bédos's work, in four folio volumes, contains great historical detail about eighteenth-century organ building, and is still referred to by modern organ-builders.

 He is buried in the former Abbey (now Basilica) of Saint-Denis.